Harassment and Hostile Work Environment

 Hostile work environment claims are very much based on the individual circumstances involved.
 Generally, a hostile work environment claim has merit if the harassment is ongoing and severe, and it is offensive to not only the person being harassed, but also would offensive to any reasonable person in the same position.
 For a claim to be successful, it is very important that there is evidence that the problem was reported; having documented the hostile work environment/harassment.

-Contact an employment attorney to discuss what’s been happening to you, we’ve heard it all, we know how this works, and we want to help.
+Contact an employment attorney to discuss what’s been happening to you.
+We know how this works, and we want to help.